Joshua 2:12

 Now therefore, please swear to me by the LORD that you will indeed show kindness to my family, because I showed kindness to you.
 Give me a sure sign

-please swear to me
+Now therefore, please swear to me by the LORD

-that you will show kindness
+that you will indeed show kindness to my family

-because I have shown kindness to you
+because I showed kindness to you

 Give me a sure sign